Frequently Asked Questions

 7. Does FASTrack have a reserved dorm for students?

-Yes, Burns Hall, a very nice contemporary-style residence hall, is reserved exclusively for FASTrack students.
+Yes, Burns Hall, a contemporary residence hall, is reserved exclusively for FASTrack students.
 This is only an optional benefit.
 FASTrack students can live in any residence hall on campus and participate in FASTrack.

 8. If I’m accepted into FASTrack, do I have to live in Burns?